GabrielMorin1109/CanBF.MS-DBUID.21-Assignation/README.md

-# CanBF.MS-DBUID.21-Assignation
-Assign Dissemination Block Unique Identifier to each Building Footprints produced by Microsoft.
+# Assign Dissemination Block Unique Identifier to each Building Footprints produced by Microsoft either by direct intersections or by nearest features